Strength Unleashed: Riding the Fitness Wave in Australia’s 2024 Health Revolution

 • Foam Rolling: Foam rolling aids in muscle recovery and flexibility by releasing muscle tension and promoting blood flow.

-HealthFix’s Group Training Schedule
+Healthfix’s Group Training Schedule

-At HealthFix, we understand the importance of balanced workout routines.
+At Healthfix, we understand the importance of balanced workout routines.
 Our group training schedule has been meticulously programmed to allow you to train five days a week, incorporating both higher and lower intensity workouts.
 This balanced approach ensures that you get the best of both worlds.
 On days when you need a break from high-intensity workouts, you can look forward to our low impact sessions, giving your body the chance to recover and rejuvenate.

 Our experienced personal trainers are here to support you on your fitness journey.
 Feel free to speak to one of our PTs about your weekly routine.
 They can help tailor your exercise plan to incorporate the benefits of low impact exercises while keeping your fitness goals in mind.